andremann/SKG-IF/docs/source/grants.rst

 ----
 :Description: Alternative identifiers.
 :Type: List
-:Use: Optional, (1..*)
+:Use: Recommended (1)

-Identifier scheme
+Scheme
 ^^^^^^^^^^^
 :Description: The scheme for the external identifier.
 :Type: String
 :Use: Mandatory (1)

-Identifier value
+Value
 ^^^^^^^^^
 :Description: The external identifier.
 :Type: String